Condor supports Helping Rhinos, innovation through conservation

 We created a special edition jersey, and proceeds from each sale donated to the charity.

-Join legendary commentator, Phil Liggett, on August 26, and tackle the Hertfordshire 100 to raise money for Helping Rhinos.
+Join legendary commentator, Phil Liggett, in August, and tackle the Hertfordshire 100 to raise money for Helping Rhinos.
 The long-established sportive offers three routes through beautiful country lanes.

 Helping Rhinos works in partnership with key projects in the field to grow and protect rhino populations.